 The third issue I had is the bottom of the plate is too thick.
 This I didn’t notice until I took it off.
 The bottom of the plate when I removed it had the paint scraped off from shifting.
 The plate wraps around the shift arm but the bottom part of the plate will scrape the assembly under the arm that the arm attaches to.
 The plate bolts were tight and there wasn’t any wiggle of the plate itself.
 So this isn’t an installation issue.

 It feels similar stock with a shorter throw.
 Gear selection is more mechanical in feel and less slop.
 More slop then the Cobb bracket though.
 I didn’t notice any additional force necessary than stock.

 Which Do I Prefer

 Mountune but I’m looking at overall comfort.
-For most people I wouldn’t
+For most people I wouldn’t recommend it though.

-Mountune arm just doesn’t have the clunking and the extra force that I couldn’t stand.
+Also, the Cobb plate does feel better (aside from the extra force).
+The Mountune arm just doesn’t have the clunking and the extra force that I couldn’t stand.

 Installation of the Cobb plate wasn’t as easy as Cobb makes it out but not bad.